ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 - CIDR block of the remote network that is accessible by the local network

 In addition there will be a collection of IKE and IPsec configuration parameters that the VPNs must agree.

-In this tutorial there is a left side (on-premises) and a right side (in the cloud) of the architecture as shown in the diagram above.
-The left strongswan vsi can not be configured until the IP address of the remote VPN is known.
-So let us create the right side VPC/VPN.
-This can be done by simply running the